 • 350g sugar, preferably caster

 • 100g butter, salted or not

 • 1 tsp vanilla extract

-2. Once it has cooled, turn it out and cut into whatever size or shape your heart and soul desire.
-It will last for a few weeks if kept in an air tight container.
+- Once it has cooled, turn it out and cut into your desired size and shape.
+It will last for a few weeks if kept in an airtight container.

-Cost: Fudge is a pretty simple treat and its price reflects that fact.
+Cost: Vanilla fudge is a pretty simple treat and its price reflects that fact.
 The entire batch, which will make up to seventy pieces, set me back a mere 80p – not bad at all, very frugal!